jakegt1/python-yum-extract/README.md

 * yum
 * python3 (>3.3)

-The program was tested on RHEL 7 - not sure how it works on other distributions yet.
+Program has been tested on RHEL 7 & CentOS 7 - both working fine.

 ##Usage